Carnivora: Classification of the extant carnivorans

-Below is a table chart of the extant carnivoran families and number of extant species recognized by various authors of the first and fourth volumes of Handbook of the Mammals of the World published in 2009 and 2014 respectively:
+Below is a table chart of the extant carnivoran families and number of extant species recognized by various authors of the first (2009) and fourth (2014) volumes of the Handbook of the Mammals of the World:

 Anatomy

 Skull

-The canine teeth are usually large and conical.
-The canines are thick and stress resistant.
+The canine teeth are usually large, conical, thick and stress resistant.
 All of the terrestrial species of carnivorans have three incisors on each side of each jaw (the exception is the sea otter (Enhydra lutris) which only has two lower incisor teeth).
 The third molar has been lost.
 The carnassial pair is made up of the fourth upper premolar and the first lower molar teeth.
 Like most mammals, the dentition is heterodont, though in some species, such as the aardwolf (Proteles cristata), the teeth have been greatly reduced and the cheek teeth are specialised for eating insects.
 In pinnipeds, the teeth are homodont as they have evolved to grasp or catch fish, and the cheek teeth are often lost.
-In bears and raccoons the carnassial pair is secondarily reduced.
+In bears and raccoons, the carnassial pair is secondarily reduced.
 The skulls are heavily built with a strong zygomatic arch.
 Often a sagittal crest is present, sometimes more evident in sexually dimorphic species such as sea lions and fur seals, though it has also been greatly reduced in some small carnivorans.
 The braincase is enlarged with the frontoparietal bone at the front.
 In most species, the eyes are at the front of the face.
 In caniforms, the rostrum is usually long with many teeth, while in feliforms it is shorter with fewer teeth.
 The carnassial teeth of feliforms are generally more sectional than those of caniforms.

 The turbinates are large and complex in comparison to other mammals, providing a large surface area for olfactory receptors.